The Validity Check Every Biomechanics Lab Should Be Running

 Evaluating Established Benefit with the STRN Quality Framework

-When you’re investing motion capture technology — whether for a research lab, clinic, or field environment — specs alone don’t tell the full story.
+When you’re investing in motion capture technology — whether for a research lab, applied biomechanics setting, or field environment — specs alone don't tell the full story.
 The real question is: Does the system work, in ways that actually matter?

 That's the focus of Pillar B: Established Benefit in the Sports Technology Research Network (STRN) Quality Framework.
 It’s about proven, validated value — not just theoretical performance.